pkgw/worklog-tools/README.md

   way to have the software pull out surnames automatically.
 Initials are OK.
 * `mypos` — your numerical position in the author list, with 1 (sensibly) being first.
+* `advpos` — a comma-separated list of positions in the author list, again with 1 being first.
+The corresponding author names will be underlined in the full author list.
+The intention is to highlight the names of directly-advised students.
 * `pubdate` — the year and month of the publication, in numerical `YYYY/MM` format.
 The worklog system generally tries not to enforce a particular date format, but here it does.
 * `refereed` — `y` if the publication is refereed, `n` if not.
+* `refpreprint` — `y` if the publication has been submitted to the refereeing process but has not yet been accepted.
 * `informal` — `y` if the publication is informal (e.g., a poster); this affects the partitioning process as described below.
 * `cite` — citation text for the publication.
 This is free-form.
 My personal